 The judgment recovery business is easy to start, and if you study, work, and repeat, you can make money.
 There are many training courses and resources on the web, some are free or very cheap.

 Whatever you do, be sure to have a plan to exit the business.
-Never keep a judgment unless you plan to enforce it one day.
+Never keep a judgment unless you plan to enforce it or return it one day.

 Go Back To Articles JudgmentBuy.com Home Page

 |Contact: John Adams at firstname.lastname@example.org|